personalcomputer/conphysics/README.md

 How could one resist trying that?
 I created an implementation of the most core routines to create this model, the mass redistribution code based on velocity.
 This by itself should allow simulating falling sand in a  that is already quite dispersed when initially dropped (as in, not clumped together) in a vacuum.

-Upon dropping one pixel of the sand near the top of the scene, the following result is obtained after a few iterations and an arbitrary timestep:
+Upon dropping one pixel of the sand near the top of the scene (seen below as the gray dots), the following result is obtained after a few iterations:

 ![Illustration](http://i.imgur.com/40UUuoh.png "Illustration")

-What we see here is artificial 'dispersion'.
-Awesome, that's what it should look like!
-One problem though, I never wrote the dispersion code.
-What you're seeing is inured entirely by the quantization error.
-I could figure out no modification to the core principals of the idea that would fix this error without radically altering how the approximation works, and I thus declare the test to have concluded and that I was unable to recreate most of physics using a simple approximation.
+What we see here is artificial 'dispersion' in the falling sand.
+Awesome, that's what it should look like, right?!
+One problem there - I never wrote the dispersion code.
+What you're seeing is incurred entirely by the quantization error.

+I could figure out no modification to the core principals of the idea that would fix this error without radically altering how the approximation works, and I thus declare the test to have concluded and that I was unable to recreate physics using a few simple approximations.
 Nobody was surprised, but it was an interesting statistical modeling experiment.

 ### Install
 I decided to create an experimental development/build/deployment process to learn more about making easy to use C++ code.